adaltas/node-each/README.md

 assert.strictEqual(promise.options, undefined);
 ```

+## Using the `pause` option

+The `pause` set the initial mode of the scheduler.
+It is `false` by default.
+Setting the scheduler in pause mode implies calling `resume` to start the execution.

 ## Using the `relax` option

 When the `relax` option is active, the internal scheduler permit the registration of new items with `call` even after an error.